Comment on page

 We also provide assurance that the asset will work with your project, this assurance is backed up by our freely provided support and our general policy to agree to refund requests within 14 days assuming support was unable to resolve issues integrating the asset into your project.

-Do understand that some cut-off point has to exist and traditionally that cut off point is the start of the sale.
+Do understand that some cut-off point has to exist and traditionally that cut-off point is the start of the sale.

-In this case if you have not yet downloaded the asset Unity will typically honour the refund request directly, simply contact there support group.
+In this case if you have not yet downloaded the asset Unity will typically honour the refund request directly, simply contact their support group.
 Unity may require a confirmation from Heathen, Heathen will always approve a refund of an asset that has not been downloaded and was purchased within 14 days.

 If you have downloaded the asset then this unfortunately falls outside the refund policy.